Open Cluster NGC 752

 Finder Chart

 The open cluster NGC 752 can be found in the constellation Andromeda, lying about halfway between the stars Almach (γ Andromedae) and β Trianguli.
 On a dark site it is visible to the naked eye.
 With binoculars or a small telescope (ca. 4° field of view) the asterism «Golf Putter» with the cluster NGC 752 as the ball can be identified.
 The two bright stars with 56 And are the club head.
 [129] If you own a large aperture telescope, increase magnification and use the 2° closeup of the finder chart for hunting down the tiny background galaxies.
-The best time for observation is in the months June to February.
+On 25 October it is in opposition to the Sun and crosses the meridian at local midnight.
+The best time for observation is in the months January to December.

 Finder Chart Open Cluster NGC 752